chatchat-space/Langchain-Chatchat/README_en.md

   $ python init_database.py --recreate-vs
   ```

-### 5. Luanching API Service or WebUI with One Command
+### 5. Launching API Service or WebUI with One Command

 #### 5.1 Command